nidhihegde001/CRISMIS/README.md

 # CRISMIS - Google Summer of Code 2020 (CERN)

 CRISMIS is an open-source machine learning based tool to identify cosmic-ray artifacts in imaging data.
-Its purpose is to cater to the needs of planetary scientists and space science teams and help them to automatically filter, and search for the presence of a cosmic ray artefact in their data.
+Its purpose is to cater to the needs of planetary scientists and space science teams and help them to automatically filter, and search for the presence of cosmic ray artefacts in their data.

 In addition to this, it also provides the flexibility to train on your own data.
 ## Installation
-_____
+---
 1. Clone this repo
 2. Install the following packages in your environment:
    * Pytorch 1.6.0, cudatoolkit 10.1, torchvision (refer : https://pytorch.org/)